The Mae Khlong Mahachai Railway

 Samut Sakhon

-The station is in the middle of a huge market, and though it was quiet at the time of the photograph, it is usually heaving with people.
-Where the track crosses a road, about 100m up the line, vendors find a convenient resting place for their trays of vegetables, fruit and fish between the rails - until the next train is due.
+The station is in the middle of a huge market, and is usually heaving with people.
+Where the track crosses a road, about 100m up the line, vendors find a convenient resting place between the rails for their trays of vegetables, fruit and fish - until the next train is due.

 Mahachai Market

 The market lies between Rat Banchop Road to the north, and Sukhaphiban Road to the south.
-It is one of the largest fresh seafood markets in Thailand, and if you want to sample it, many stalls and small restaurants serve fish, prawns, crab and other seafood, freshly cooked in Thai style.
+It is one of the largest fresh seafood markets in Thailand, and if you want to sample some of the produce, many stalls and small restaurants serve fish, prawns, crab and other seafood, freshly cooked in Thai style.

 Beyond the fresh-food market and alongside Rat Banchop Road is a general market, where you can buy clothing, electronic goods and some handicrafts.
-As the train drops passengers right in the middle of the busy fresh-food market it can be quite disorienting: if you get off on the right hand side of the train and walk through the market at right angles to the track, you come soon enough to Rat Banchop.
-A left turn and a walk of another 100 meters leads to the main street of the town, not far from the river.
+As the train drops passengers right in the middle of the busy fresh-food market it can be quite disorienting, but if you get off on the left hand side of the train, walk through the main entrance to the station and turn left into Sukhaphiban Road, which leads to the main street of the town, not far from the river.

 As in many sea ports in South East Asia, the Chinese influence is still very strong (the name Tha Chin means Chinese Port), with several Chinese Buddhist Shrines and temples.
 There is a small Chinese temple in the center of town, near the market, but the best known of these is the temple dedicated to the Goddess Kuan Yin, with a huge image of the goddess on top of the temple.